tomdns/blog/articles/shield-impacts.md

 ## Rings

-To make multiple rings in the shader, I loop through each hit in *_Hits* and do as follows:
+To make multiple rings in the shader, I loop through each position in *_Hits* and do as follows:

 + Take the distance between the hit position and the vertex position